lightninglabs/lightning-dev-site/guides/docker.md

 ```

 ### Connect to faucet lightning node
-In order to be more confident with `lnd` commands perhaps try to create a mini
+In order to be more confident with `lnd` commands I suggest you to try
-lightning network cluster ([Create lightning network
+to create a mini lightning network cluster ([Create lightning network cluster](#create-lightning-network-cluster)).
-cluster](#create-lightning-network-cluster)).

-In this section we will try to connect our node to the faucet/hub node which
+In this section we will try to connect our node to the faucet/hub node
-will create with as the channel and send as some amount of bitcoins.
-The schema
+which will create with as the channel and send as some amount of
-will be following:
+bitcoins.
+The schema will be following:

 ```
 + ----- +                   + ------ +         (1)        + --- +